 It’s effortless for users to have the latest features with seamless update integrations.

-Proprietary software is the buy it once, use it forever CMS software approach.
+Proprietary software means you buy it once and use it forever.

 For small businesses, this is typically not the best choice as it comes with a large upfront cost and is much more technical.